-All subjects showed a significant difference in mean GMFA between High and Low post-stimulation GMFA conditions (two-sided unpaired t-tests, ps<0.05; Figure 1B), confirming the validity of using this procedure to obtain an outcome measure for the subsequent analyses.
-Note there was no significant effect of TMS on performance accuracy of the spatial STM task (mean % accuracy on TMS{on} trials was 84.38 (SD=8.37) and on TMS{off} trials was 84.06 (SD=8.75); p>0.99; Johnson et al., 2012).
-Furthermore, there was no effect of pulse position (pulse 1 versus 2) on the categorization of GMFA (one-way ANOVA with subject as a repeated measure, F=1.3; p=0.26).
-We will first describe the effects of the pre-stimulation phase on the TMS-ER (Step 1 and Step 2 analyses), followed by consideration of the effects of pre-stimulation power on the TMS-ER (Step 1 only).
+All subjects showed a significant difference in mean GMFA between High and Low poststimulation GMFA conditions (two-sided unpaired t-tests, Ps < 0.05; Fig. 1B), confirming the validity of using this procedure to obtain an outcome measure for the subsequent analyses.
+Note there was no significant effect of TMS on performance accuracy of the spatial STM task [mean %accuracy on TMS{on} trials was 84.38 (SD = 8.37) and on TMS{off} trials was 84.06 (SD = 8.75); P > 0.99; Johnson et al. 2012].
+Furthermore, there was no effect of pulse position (pulse 1 vs. 2) on the categorization of GMFA (one-way ANOVA with subject as a repeated measure, F = 1.3, P = 0.26).
+We will first describe the effects of the prestimulation phase on the TMS-ER (step 1 and step 2 analyses), followed by consideration of the effects of prestimulation power on the TMS-ER (step 1 only).